StackStorm/st2contrib/packs/servicenow/README.md

 # Overview

-This action provides the basic REST primitaves necessary to allow communication between StackStorm and ServiceNow.
+This action provides the basic REST primitives necessary to allow communication between StackStorm and ServiceNow.
 Ideally, this integration will be consumed in a site-specific integration pack that defines actions to specific ServiceNow specific business logic.

 ServiceNow provides two videos to demonstrate how to setup Inbound and Outbound Web Service integrations.